harbouli/ElysiaFlow/README.md

 ```

 Expected output:

 ```
 ✓ Database connection established successfully
-🦊 Elysia is running at localhost:3000
+ Server is running at  localhost:3000
 ```

 ### 7. Test the API